beyawnko/Beya_Waifu/README.md

-# Waifu2x-Extension-GUI
+# Beya_Waifu

-Waifu2x-Extension-GUI is a Qt based graphical interface for upscaling and denoising images or videos.
+Beya_Waifu is a Qt based graphical interface for upscaling and denoising images or videos.
 The project integrates the RealCUGAN and RealESRGAN upscalers and presents them in a single GUI.